hugoalh/deno-lint-rules/docs/rules/no-import-absolute.md

 Forbid import module via absolute path.

-Import module via absolute path is a bad practice as it ties the code using it to your computer, and therefore makes it unusable in packages distribution for instance.
+Import module via absolute path is a bad practice as it ties the code using it to your computer, thus makes it unusable in packages distribution for instance.

 ## 🔧 Options